damaf/MCNH-AR/README.md

-# NH-MSVAR
+# MCNH-AR

-## Non-Homogeneous Markov Switching Vector Auto-Regressive (NH-MSVAR)
+## Markov Chain Non-Homogeneous Auto-Regressive (MCNH-AR)
-This package contains the software programs designed for NH-MSVAR model.
+This package contains the software programs designed for MCNH-AR model.
 It includes a learning algorithm, a prediction function and a state inference algorithm.

 ## Requirements
  * Numpy